 Prevent and Reverse Heart Disease by Caldwell Esselstyn

 How do i know if a food is vegan?

 The first thing to do check the allergen information of the product which is usually listed right below the ingredients list.
 The only things that will ever be listed in there that mean it's not vegan are shellfish, dairy, and eggs.
 If one of those things is listed, then you don't have to read through the ingredients so always start with that.
 But don't assume if it doesn't list any of those things that it's vegan.
-You'll still have to read through the ingredients to make sure there are no meat products, gelatin, or honey which will not ever be listed in the allergens.
-If there's ever an ingredient you're unsure of, just google if it's vegan or not.
-There are a few other ingredients that are not vegan (that you wouldn't know from looking at them) but those are best not to worry about right away.
+You'll still have to read through the ingredients to make sure there are no meat products or honey which won’t ever be listed in the allergens.
+If there's ever an ingredient you're unsure of, you can google it to see if it's vegan or not.

 What about products that say "may contain" eggs or dairy?

 If you see a product that says it may contain eggs, dairy, or shellfish or may contain traces of them (which is listed underneath the allergens), what that means is the products were made on the same production line or in the same facility as products that contain those items.
 So while there may be trace amounts of them in the food, it is not something to worry about, they are still vegan.